Erwin Viray is Head (Dean) of the Architecture Sustainable Design Pillar (ASD) at the Singapore University of Technology & Design (SUTD).

 He was a member/chairman of the jury of the Zumtobel Award for Humanity & Sustainability; Asia Architecture Olympiad (2009); President of Singapore’s Design Award (2012-16); and Archiprix South East Asia (2012, 2014).

-Erwin Viray will be a member of the LafargeHolcim Awards jury for region Asia Pacific in 2020.
+Erwin Viray was a member of the LafargeHolcim Awards jury for region Asia Pacific in 2020.